markCwatson/CircularQueue_with_GoogleTest/README.md

 <br>

 <h2>Example</h2>
-This is a simple example of initializing a using a circular queue per this cqueue interface.
+This is a simple example of initializing and using a circular queue per this cqueue interface.
 The example includes adding of elements, printing contents, etc.

 <br>